ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 The **Integrations** menu is where Manifold administrators store application tokens and values from existing Facebook, Twitter, or Google properties so that new and existing readers can log into Manifold, make use of its social sharing functionalities, and Project editors can ingest Texts from Google and integrate their Projects with Twitter.

 :::tip
 Manifold does not require that you use a specific Facebook, Twitter, or Google property for these integrations.
-If you don’t want to use your or your organization’s existing accounts, you can create dummy accounts specific to this purpose.
+If you don’t want to use your or your organization’s existing accounts, you can create dedicated accounts for integrating these services with Manifold.
 :::

 ## Facebook and Twitter